 Upon finalizing the dates, the CLEO generates a Deer Hunt Bulletin (Appendix A) detailing the proposed hunting schedule.
 The Bulletin is then routed for review by MCRDPI stakeholders in order to de-conflict potential hunt dates.
 The Bulletin advertises details of the proposed hunting schedule, participation requirements, and the location where the hunters must meet.
-For hunters wishing to participate in the hunt, requirements include a current SCDNR Hunting License and Big Game Permit and submittal of: a Registration Form with shotgun/archery certification, Waiver of Liability and Certificate of Understanding.
+For hunters wishing to participate in the hunt, requirements include a current hunting license and big game permit, submittal of an application to hunt, shotgun certification, and a hold harmless agreement.

 MARINE CORPS RECRUIT DEPOT PARRIS ISLAND

-CONTROLLED DEER HUNT REVISION: 02
+CONTROLLED DEER HUNT REVISION: 04

-ENVIRONMENTAL STANDARD OPERATING PROCEDURE DATE: 07/24/2023
+ENVIRONMENTAL STANDARD OPERATING PROCEDURE DATE: 07/01/2025